-One example of a case against Mobil was brought by the widow of a man, George R. Smith, who worked as a plumber and pipefitter.
-Several companies were listed as defendants in the case.
-Smith developed mesothelioma and as the trial went on, all the other companies were dismissed and liability was found to sit with Mobil alone.
-The company was found negligent in this man’s mesothelioma and death and his widow won more than $4 million in damages.
+- One case against Mobil was brought by the widow of a man, George R. Smith, who worked as a plumber and pipefitter.
+He listed several companies as defendants in the case.
+Smith developed mesothelioma, and as the trial went on, the court dismissed all the other companies and found liability to be Mobil’s alone.
+The company was found negligent in this man’s mesothelioma, and death and his widow won more than $4 million in damages.

 - In another case, a worker at a Mobil refinery in Benicia, California, developed asbestosis and cancer after decades on the job.
 The trial concluded that the worker, Merle Sandy, had been exposed to asbestos on the job and that this contributed to his illnesses.
 Evidence even proved that Mobil may have known about the risks of asbestos as early as 1937.
 Sandy won a settlement of over $1 million from Mobil.

 - Wayne Wright died from mesothelioma after working for ExxonMobil as a contractor.
 He removed asbestos insulation from the pipes and other equipment in a refinery, exposing himself to fibers but without being given warnings or protection.
 His family received a jury award of $2.2 million.